SuleimanFarah/sunpy/GSOC/2022/GSoC-2022-Akash-Verma.md

 Setting the implementation of the API endpoint methods as the priority, I decided that, if ~2 endpoints methods were implemented per week, we can achieve wrapping 55% of API before the first evaluation, if any endpoint requires low effort then I can also implement more than ~ 3 endpoints.
 The first one or two will take longer. then subsequent ones should be faster.
 Once we have the class hierarchy setup adding new endpoints should be a lot easier.
 This will save time for the implementation of the **Fido client**.
 Implementing each endpoint will include writing a test case along with documentation for each of them.
 Every endpoint implementation will be pushed in a different git branch with a clear summary, rather than a single big pull request.
 This will help mentors to monitor my progress easily and probably save their time.

-Here’s a list of all the API endpoint classes that will be implemented, in this project:
+Here's a list of all the API endpoint classes that will be implemented, in this project:

 * **JPEG2000** [5 endpoints]